memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 then all "parent" e-classes (like `c4(x, y, z) = c1(x) + c2(y, z)`) may lose the dependency on this parameter aswell (like `c4(y, z) = c1 + c2(y, z)`).

 In an extreme case, when equating `x=y`, then the unique variable e-class `c0(x) := x` gets a redundant slot `c0 := _x_`, and all other e-classes lose all their slots as a consequence of this.
+Then the slotted e-graph degenerates to a conventional e-graph.

 ## Edge cases
 Still just bijective renamings, so the "forall" of the redundant variable is restricted to not collide.